prof-rossetti/intro-to-python/projects/api-client/implementation.md

 ## Instructions

+Here are some general suggestions and guidelines:

   1. Search the Internet for one or more APIs or open data sources you are interested in.
-  2. Investigate your ability to write Python to request and process the data.
+  2. Investigate your ability to write Python to request and process the data, and do something interesting and helpful with it.
-  3. After demonstrating your ability to use the API, package up your code into a single reusable function (like the Stocks Dashboard and Weather App).
+  3. Refactor / simplify your code into one or more custom functions, as applicable.
+Write unit tests and docstrings for your custom functions.
-  4. Provide a single cell at the bottom which will capture user inputs as necessary, and invoke the function to produce the desired outputs.
+  4. Consider providing a single cell at the bottom which captures user inputs as necessary, and invokes the function(s) to produce the desired outputs.

 ### Data Requirements

-Your app should fetch data from an API or other open data set / web page.
+Your app should fetch data from one or more APIs, web pages, or other open datasets.

 ### Function Requirements

+Check your function parameters.
+Ensure any variables needed by the function (except for constants like API Keys) are passed in as parameter inputs.

-Your function should ideally be documented using a "docstring".
-It should specify what parameters it accepts (if any), and some example parameter values.
+Your custom function(s) should ideally be documented using ["docstrings"](/notes/python/docstrings.md).

+Your custom function(s) should ideally be accompanied by one or more unit tests, using example data and simple assertions.

 ### Security Requirements